 - married Rene Lewis-Cohen in New York City 1920;

-- lived in Detroit with Rene and their three children: Marvel, Zena and Sheldon;
+- lived in Detroit with Rene and their three children: daughters Marvel and Zena and son S.;

 - was buried in the Hebrew Memorial Park, Workmen's Circle, Turover Aid Section, Detroit, Michigan.
 He died 12 January 1954.

 I already had a base for comparison with my Garber Y-DNA.
-I had convinced my brother Jim and my father's first cousin, Mel, to collect samples for Y-DNA testing.
+I had convinced my brother J. and my father's first cousin, M., to collect samples for Y-DNA testing.
 Family Tree DNA placed both results in the T-M70 haplogroup - they, as expected, matched at 0 distance at 37 markers.
 The T-M70 Y-haplogroup is a relatively small group thus far in the Family Tree DNA test results population.
-In fact, Jim and Mel were each other's only exact matches.
+In fact, J. and M. were each other's only exact matches.
 Other matches are only as close as 3 and 4 alleles distance (difference).
 Only one person matches at distance 3 and three at distance 4.

-And Sheldon?
-As of this morning, Jim and Mel have another exact match on 37 markers: 0 distance.
+And S?
+As of this morning, J. and M. have another exact match on 37 markers: 0 distance.
 I now know that the Fannie Lederman Greenfield and Morris Lederman were Garber cousins.
 But, Lederman and Garber related along fathers' lines?
 What goes on here?

 The apocryphal story is starting to look better and better.
 I doubt the conscription aspect of the story - especially since the local Jewish community often selected those members of their community who would be taken for military service.
 Surely, just changing a surname would not fool many locals.
 But it's reasonable to stay open to some aspects of family lore.
 While we may not be able to immediately document causation, we may be able to support evidence for surname changes.